DanielleQuinn/AAFC_Workshop/module2/tidy_data.md

 - Multiple variables are stored in one column.
 - Variables are stored in both rows and columns.

-Other common problems with messay datasets:
+Other common problems with messy datasets:
 - Using multiple tables
 - Using multiple tabs
 - Not filling in zeros